Using data about people in research - MRC

 • Research Advisory Group hosted by NHS Digital, where we and others are working with NHS Digital to help them improve their data and data services

-• NHS-Higher Education Information Governance Working Group, comprising of three subgroups (Challenges in Information Governance, Trusted Research Environments, Legal and Contractual) which focus on a broad range of information governance and data access issues.
-We jointly lead the Challenges in Information Governance subgroup.
+• Health Research Information Governance Working Group, comprising of three subgroups (Emerging Challenges in Information Governance, Trusted Research Environments, and Data Protection and Contracts) which focus on a broad range of information governance and data access issues.
+We jointly lead the Emerging Challenges in Information Governance subgroup

 Still have a question?